Colombo International School: Establishment

-Expansion

-In 1993, the new chairman, Armyne Weerasinghe, initiated a development and expansion programme.
-In 1998, a new branch, CIS Kandy, was opened.

-The school has since expanded to reach the present enrollment of approximately 1600 students from over 30 countries.

 Campus and facilities

 The school is split into two branches.
 The main branch, situated on Gregory's Road, Colombo 7, admits approximately 1600 students per year, with an average of thirty students per class.
 The Kandy branch is located off Aluthgantota Road, Mawilmada, and admits approximately half that of the main branch: 700 students per year.

-Main Branch
+Main branch

-The main branch campus lies next to the Sri Sambodhi Maha Viharaya and is split in two by the Ven.
-Panadure Ariyadhamma Himi Mawatha, which connects the east-facing Gregory's Road to the south-east bound Wijerama Mawatha.
+The main branch campus is next to the Sri Sambodhi Maha Viharaya and is split in two by the Ven.
+Panadure Ariyadhamma Himi Mawatha, which connects the east-facing Srimath R.G Senanayake Mawatha to the south-east bound Wijerama Mawatha.

-The main campus is split into three sections: